 This course explores in detail the population served by community based programs such as BHRS and FBMHS – children and youth with Severe Emotional Disturbance (SED) and their families.
 The course begins with first hand accounts from adolescents with mental illness and their caregivers.
 Links to youtube videos, a podcast and readings highlight their experiences related to living with emotional problems and trying to get services.
 Although there is incredible diversity among these children and families, there are also some common patterns.
 These patterns are described in the second unit of this course through a 25 minute webinar.
 The question is addressed, “what family interactions maintain or exacerbate SED.”
 The implications these patterns have for treatment are highlighted.
 The third unit in this course highlights common multi-generational patterns that leave multi-stressed families crisis-oriented.

-- Identify family interactions that maintain and exacerbate SED.
+- Identify family interactions and multi-generational patterns that maintain and exacerbate SED.

 Frequently Asked Questions

 Visit our Self-Paced, Online Continuing Education Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.